- Learn Basic Accounting in Less than 1 Hour!

 This concept arises only in case when the company prepares two sets of financial statement Viz.
 Separate set of financial statement and Consolidated Financial statement.
 It is reported separately only in the consolidated financial statement.
 Minority interest adjustments occurs when the parent does not own 100% of the subsidiary.

 In the consolidated profit and loss account minority interest is that proportion of the results for the year that relate to the minority holdings.
 It is disclosed on the face of the consolidated profit and loss account under “Profit on ordinary activities after taxation”.

 As per IFRS, Minority Interest is shown under the Equity section of consolidated balance sheet whereas US GAAP offers much flexibility for reporting.
 Under US GAAP, it can be reported under the liabilities or equity section.

 checkout the difference between IFRS vs US GAAP

-The reason for separate line item with respect to minority interest is to give clear picture to the users of financial statement about the various controlling interest in the company.
+The reason for separate line item with respect to such interest is to give clear picture to the users of financial statement about the various controlling interest in the company.
 It helps them in making an informed economic decisions and also helps them in making comparisons on the shareholding patterns of different companies.
 It plays a huge role in analyzing various investments opportunities and calls for its consideration while computing various ratios and analyzing financial statement.